pallets-eco/flask-admin/README.rst

 Several usage examples are included in the */examples* folder.
 Please feel free to add your own examples, or improve on some of the existing ones, and then submit them via GitHub as a *pull-request*.

-You can see some of these examples in action at `http://examples.flask-admin.org <http://examples.flask-admin.org/>`_.
 To run the examples on your local environment, one at a time, do something like::

     cd flask-admin